Othentic-Labs/price-oracle-example-eigenda/README.md

 ```

 ## 🏗️ Architecture
-The Othentic attester nodes communicate with a Validation Service endpoint that
+The attester nodes communicate with a Validation Service endpoint that
 validates tasks on behalf of the nodes.
 The attesters then sign the tasks based
 on the Validation Service's response.

-Attester nodes can either all communicate with a centralized endpoint or each
+Attester nodes can either all communicate with a sole endpoint or
 implement their own validation logic.

 ### EigenDA
 EigenDA serves as the data availability layer for the AVS.
 The performer uploads the price data as a blob to EigenDA and shares the `blobId` with the rest of the AVS.

 ### Execution Service
-The execution service is ran by the performer node and is used in order to perform new tasks and share their results with the rest of the network.
+The execution service is run by the performer node and is used to perform new tasks and share their results with the rest of the network.

 ### Validation Service
-The validation service can be a centralized service or a distributed one, and is used by attesters in order to validate the correctness of an execution of a task.
+The validation service can be a sole service or a distributed one and is used by attesters in order to validate the correctness of an execution of a task.
 ```
 POST task/validate returns (bool) {"proofOfTask": "{proofOfTask}"};
 ```

 ### Shares Syncer
 Syncs the shares of operators between L1 and L2 at a fixed interval.
-The default interval is 12h and can be modified in the docker-compose file
+The default interval is 12h and can be modified in the docker-compose file.

 ## Interactive EigenDA CLI Application
 In order to understand better how to use and interface EigenDA, we've composed a simple CLI application that allows using EigenDA interactively: